 TIP: When your hike is over head to Rick's Cafe Boatyard for a meal overlooking the water.

 Looking for more than a walk in the woods?
-Make your hunt for color an artful experience at the Indianapolis Museum of Art’s outdoor oasis that combines lakeside scenery with site-specific artworks.
+Make your hunt for color an artful experience at Newfields' outdoor oasis that combines lakeside scenery with site-specific artworks.
 The work that you’ll encounter at 100 Acres is intended to work with the woodlands and wetlands that they occupy.
-Take a swing on Chop Stick, climb and hop your way around Funky Bones, and be entertained as you hike by NOTICE: A Flock of Signs.
+Take a swing on Chop Stick, climb and hop your way around Funky Bones.

-The beauty of Conner Prairie is that it combines the educational aspects of a museum with a park setting.
+The beauty of Conner Prairie is that it combines the enlightening aspects of a museum with a park setting.
 You can choose to maximize either aspect depending on your mood.
-Tour Prairie Town, the Lenape Indian Camp, or the Civil War Journey and learn about the past.
+Tour Prairie Town or the Civil War Journey and learn about the past.
 Or, stroll the nature walk, take a ride in the Balloon Voyage, and simply enjoy the view.
 For a fall family outing with a bit of everything, it’s hard to beat the beauty of Conner Prairie.

 TIP: Get a carmel apple from the The Apple Store and thank me later.

-TIP: Famed poet James Whitcomb Riley’s tomb sits atop the highest point in Indy and offer a picturesque view of the city skyline.
+TIP: Famed poet James Whitcomb Riley’s tomb sits atop the highest point in Indy and offers picturesque views.

 • Ride, run, walk, skate or dance your way along the Monon Trail